UC Davis and International Teaching

 Susan Lamb Cook is currently Lecturer in cello and chamber music at the University of California, Davis.
 She is sought after as teacher and chamber music coach, and her students perform regularly on the UC Davis campus and throughout the region.

-Her 2007 UC Davis Cello Festival drew cellists from throughout California for a five-day celebration of master classes and concerts, and the UCD Cello Ensemble had the opportunity to perform for Yo-Yo Ma in 2009.
+Her UC Davis Cello Festival drew cellists from throughout California for a five-day celebration of master classes and concerts, and the UCD Cello Ensemble had the opportunity to perform for Yo-Yo Ma on one of his visit to the UC Davis campus.
 Susan has coordinated master classes for her students with the Alexander String Quartet, cellist Zuill Bailey, and the Cypress Quartet.

 Beginning in 2014, Susan has been director of The Great Composers Chamber Music Series which presents concerts at UC Davis, the Harris Center, Folsom, and throughout the Sacramento region.
 Her recent visits to China included performances and master classes at the prestigious Shanghai Conservatory, at Xiamen University, and in the cities of Jinan, Liaosheng, Dezhou, Qilu, and Hangzhou.

-She is on the artistic staff for the Classical Music Festival in Eisenstadt, Austria, and has served on the faculty for the Vianden Festival, Luxembourg, and the Saarburg Festival, Germany.
+She is on faculty for the Saarburg International Music Festival in Germany, and has served on the artistic staff for the Classical Music Festival in Eisenstadt, Austria, and the Vianden Festival, Luxembourg.

 As a teacher, Susan Lamb Cook is highly regarded as both cellist and chamber musician.
 In recent years, her focus on music education has taken her to public schools around the region offering performances, presentations, and individual classroom visits.
 As project director, she developed a multi-media presentation for the Sacramento Philharmonic Orchestra, which centered on the life of Antonio Vivaldi and was performed at several schools throughout the Roseville area.
 Her appearances as artist-in-residence for the Esparto School District were supported by a grant from the Rumsey Community Fund and the Swift Fund for the Arts.